 • Reasoned and flexible decisions for Higher Education including International study

-• Discussion of Apprenticeships and help with applications
+• Discussion of Higher and Degree Apprenticeships and help with applications

 Applications for Oxbridge, Medics and Veterinary Sciences applications are different from most other University applications and must be treated as such.
 We have a dedicated team of staff who support Oxbridge applications and the process starts as early as Year Ten or Eleven.
 A separate team supports aspiring medics and vets through their application process and tests.
 Students in the Sixth Form receive appropriate coaching and advice on interview technique as well as specialist seminars and enrichment sessions.

-The Careers department hosts a wide range of speakers from diverse professions in the monthly Careers Seminars that are held in our Lecture Theatre throughout the Academic year.
+The Careers department hosts a wide range of speakers from diverse professions in the monthly Careers Seminars that are held in our Eld Hall throughout the Academic year.
 These Seminars range from Employability skills to Careers in STEM subjects with international and local companies coming into School to engage students in their field of expertise.
-The annual Careers & Higher Education EXPO, being the largest Careers fair in Worcestershire, gives all students the chance to speak to professionals about their own career paths and to find out what qualifications and skills are required for specific careers.
-At RGS, we recognise that the more exposure RGS pupils get to the world of work, the keener and more successful our students will be when they enter it.
+The annual Careers & Higher Education EXPO, with over 100 exhibitors annually, gives all students the chance to speak to professionals about their own career paths and to find out what qualifications and skills are required for specific careers.
+At RGS Worcester, we recognise that the more exposure RGS pupils get to the world of work, the keener and more successful our students will be when they enter it.